Support for businesses through the Coronavirus Job Retention Scheme

 Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.

-This is a temporary scheme in place for 3 months starting from 1 March 2020, but it may be extended if necessary and employers can use this scheme anytime during this period.
+This was originally a temporary scheme in place for 3 months starting from 1 March 2020 but you can still claim if you furloughed employee’s during the original period.

 Who can claim?